Marasmus

 Non-pharmacological Prevention

-- Sanitation and hygiene measures to reduce infection risk.
+Improved sanitation and hygiene to reduce infection risk

 Outcome & Complications